Brofian/teeutils/README.md

 ## Bottle Protect

 Will prevent you from filling new bottles when there is no space in your inventory for them and you would usually throw them out.

+## Totem Restock

+Automatically restocks a new totem to your offhand.